 Easily inspect goroutine states, spot leaks, and debug concurrency.

-Interactive, intuitive log filtering to quickly pinpoint issues and patterns.
+Interactive log filtering to quickly pinpoint issues and patterns in your golang servers

-Live visibility into your app's internal variables and state.
+Live visibility into your golang app's internal variables and state.

 Visualize runtime metrics to quickly spot performance issues.

 Get instant visibility into your logs with intuitive, interactive search.
-Filter as you type with exact matching, fuzzy search, and regex patterns—no hunting through files or crafting complex queries.
+Filter as you type with exact matching, fuzzy search, and regex patterns—no hunting through files or crafting complex queries with grep, sed, and awk.

 Register variables once, then watch them update every second.
 Supports data formatted as JSON or %#v